ThanGerlek/startup/notes.md

 TLS (transport layer security) protocol: HTTPS's encryption handshake protocol

 TCP/IP: a framework (including TCP, UDP, and IP) for creating, sending, and routing data packets.
 Consists of the four abstraction layers: application layer (functionality, ex.
 HTTPS), transport layer (moving data packets, ex.
 TCP), internet layer (linking between networks, ex.
 IP), and link layer (physical connections).

+Caddy: gateway (a.k.a. reverse proxy) service.
+Also handles HTTPS encryption and web certificates.
+This is how different subdomains (subdomain.domain.tld (TLD = top level domain)) can map to different HTML files even though the DNS records on Route53 map all of them to the same IP address.

 ### AWS